Frequently Asked Questions: 2026 Toronto Taxes & Fees

 How is the exact value of a property determined by MPAC?

 The specific value of a property is determined by MPAC through a complex comparative valuation process.
-They meticulously analyze recent local sales data, lot dimensions, structural renovations, and geographic location to fairly establish the official property's assessed value for municipal taxation.
+They analyze recent local sales data, lot dimensions, structural renovations, and geographic location to fairly establish the official property's assessed value for municipal taxation.

 What should I do if my property assessment seems excessively high?